Comparative linguistics: History

 Another controversial method, developed by Joseph Greenberg, is mass comparison.
 The method, which disavows any ability to date developments, aims simply to show which languages are more and less close to each other.
 Greenberg suggested that the method is useful for preliminary grouping of languages known to be related as a first step toward more in-depth comparative analysis.
 However, since mass comparison eschews the establishment of regular changes, it is flatly rejected by the majority of historical linguists.

 Recently, computerised statistical hypothesis testing methods have been developed which are related to both the comparative method and lexicostatistics.
 Character based methods are similar to the former and distanced based methods are similar to the latter (see Quantitative comparative linguistics).
 The characters used can be morphological or grammatical as well as lexical.
 Since the mid-1990s these more sophisticated tree- and network-based phylogenetic methods have been used to investigate the relationships between languages and to determine approximate dates for proto-languages.
-These are considered by many to show promise but are not wholly accepted by traditionalists.
+These are considered by some to show promise but are not wholly accepted by traditionalists.
 However, they are not intended to replace older methods but to supplement them.
 Such statistical methods cannot be used to derive the features of a proto-language, apart from the fact of the existence of shared items of the compared vocabulary.
 These approaches have been challenged for their methodological problems, since without a reconstruction or at least a detailed list of phonological correspondences there can be no demonstration that two words in different languages are cognate.